brodieG/website/content/post/2018-04-06-adventures-in-r-and-compiled-code.md

 author: ~
 date: '2018-04-06'
 slug: adventures-in-r-and-compiled-code
+contenttype: article
-summary: Wherein I learn a bit more about how to properly use valgrind, and unexpectedly find a bug in base R.
+description: Wherein I learn a bit more about how to properly use valgrind, and unexpectedly find a bug in base R.
 weight: 1
 image: /front-img/valgrind.png